reflex-dev/reflex-web/docs/getting-started/basics.md

 Event handlers are the ONLY way to change state in Reflex.
 ```

-Components have special props, such as `on_click`, called event triggers, that can be used to make components interactive.
+Components have special props called event triggers, such as `on_click`, called event triggers, that can be used to make components interactive.
 Event triggers connect components to event handlers, which update the state.

 ```python demo exec
 class CounterState(rx.State):